11 déc. 2018

 According to Rebecca Reed, Partner and Head of Sport, Gaming, Media and Entertainment Practice at Odgers Berndtson Australia and New Zealand: “Media and sport continue to rely upon each other, despite the fact that media broadcast deals are not as substantial as they once were.”

-“In sporting organizations, the Head of Commercial role has changed significantly, with the demand now for commercially-driven leaders with media backgrounds and expertise."
+“In sporting organisations, the Head of Commercial role has changed significantly, with the demand now for commercially-driven leaders with media backgrounds and expertise."

 “The AFL brought in Kylie Rogers at the beginning of 2018 for exactly the same reasons; this combination of digital, broadcast and commercial experience.
 The tricky thing is they still need to be able to broker partnership deals and secure sponsors for all their products, not just the elites level, so the talent pool is narrow,” Reed notes.